• Skip to primary navigation

 April 28, 2021

 Today, we’re talking with re:power alum Cassy Jones-McBryde who is the Black Organizing Program Manager with Planned Parenthood of Michigan.
 In her role, she’s responsible for making sure Black people are centered in reproductive access and sexual education.
-Cassy participated in our We Will Not Be Muted Training series last fall.
+Cassy participated in our We Will Not Be Muted Training series in 2020.

 Q: What does power look like to you?